vojay-dev/vojay-dev.github.io/_posts/2024-03-18-duckdb-pokemon.md

 # Demo 5: List comprehension

 List comprehension in Python is one of my favourite features.
 You can also use list comprehension in DuckDB!
-Our goal is to furhter process the details, by extracting them into individual columns.
+Our goal is to further process the details, by extracting them into individual columns.
 But not all details, just the ID, the name, the height and the weight of the Pokémon.

 We also want to reduce the abilities to a simple list with the ability names that the Pokémon can use in another column.